JoeLiu2015/ASN1Viewer/README.md

 [![Build Status](https://github.com/JoeLiu2015/ASN1Viewer/actions/workflows/build.yml/badge.svg)](https://github.com/JoeLiu2015/ASN1Viewer/actions/workflows/build.yml)

-This tool parses ASN.1 data and displays it in a tree view.
+This tool parses ASN.1 data or files(*.pfx, .p7b, *.pem, *.cer, *.der, etc) and displays them in a tree view.
 It is developed in C# and runs exclusively on Windows.

 You can use it to visualize and debug ASN.1 encoded data.
 ![Run](https://github.com/JoeLiu2015/ASN1Viewer/blob/main/.github/imgs/Asn1Viewer.gif)